Traces in monoidal derivators, and homotopy colimits: The trace of the homotopy colimit

 Choose a core $J\subset\emor{I}$ of objects $\{(i,h)\}$.
 Then

 where the last sum is over all non-degenerate paths

-in $J$ (\ie{} the $(i_{l},h_{l})$ are pairwise distinct, or, equivalently, the $i_{l}$ are pairwise non-isomorphic, or, also equivalently, none of the arrows is invertible). \end{lem} \begin{proof} The data $(\zeta_{J}(h,k))_{h,k\in J_{0}}$ can be identified in an obvious way with a square matrix $\zeta_{J}$ with coefficients in $\Z$.
-For the first claim in the Lemma, it suffices to prove that $\zeta_{J}$ is an invertible matrix in $R$, for then
+from $(i,h)$ to $(j,k)$ in $J$ (\ie{} the $(i_{l},h_{l})$ are pairwise distinct, or, equivalently, the $i_{l}$ are pairwise distinct, or, also equivalently, none of the arrows is the identity). \end{lem} \begin{proof} The data $(\zeta_{J}(h,k))_{h,k\in J_{0}}$ can be identified in an obvious way with a square matrix $\zeta_{J}$ with coefficients in $\Z$.
+For the first claim in the lemma, it suffices to prove that $\zeta_{J}$ is an invertible matrix in $R$, for then

 For any $(i,h)\in J_{0}$, the endomorphism monoid is $G_{(i,h)}=\mathrm{C}_{G_{i}}(h)$, the centralizer of $h$, hence $J$ is also a finite EI-category.
 This implies that we can find an object $(i,h)\in J_{0}$ which has no incoming arrows from other objects.
 Proceeding inductively we can thus choose an ordering of $J_{0}$ such that the matrix $\zeta_{J}$ is upper triangular.
 Consequently, $\det(\zeta_{J})=\prod_{(i,h)\in J_{0}}\#C_{G_{i}}(h)$ is invertible in $R$ by assumption.